 - 34.1.
-An employee, other than an employee receiving duty lawyer allowance, who works on a public holiday for a period that is: - (a) not in excess of the employee's ordinary weekly hours; and - (b) not outside of the employee's limit of daily hours; and - (c) not in excess of the employee's ordinary daily hours will be entitled to an additional payment of 150% of the employee's ordinary hourly rate of pay.
+An employee, who works on a public holiday for a period that is: - (a) not in excess of the employee's ordinary weekly hours; and - (b) not outside of the employee's limit of daily hours; and - (c) not in excess of the employee's ordinary daily hours will be entitled to an additional payment of 150% of the employee's ordinary hourly rate of pay.